Key takeaways

 What are the different types of credit cards to build credit?

-Various types of cards are designed specifically to help consumers improve their scores.
-You can go with a secured card that requires a cash deposit.
-Go2bank offers a one with a low $100 deposit requirement.
-This is arguably the most cost-effective option as the deposit is refundable if you close your account in good standing.
+A secured card is arguably the most cost-effective option as the deposit is refundable if you close your account in good standing.
 If this doesn’t appeal to you, look for an unsecured card for your score range.
 There are plenty of subprime cards designed to help boost your score.

 Are there any specific credit cards that report to all credit bureaus?

-The vast majority of card issuers report to all three major credit bureaus.
+The vast majority of card issuers report to all three major bureaus.
 It’s a good idea to double-check that the card you’re interested in does report to all three.
 It is only by reporting your payment history and utilization that your score will go up.
 If you’re starting from scratch with no credit history know that it might take about three to six months after getting a credit card to establish a credit score.

 The recommended utilization rate is 30% or less of your limit.
 For example, if your total limit across all cards is $1,000, you should strive to keep your total outstanding balance under $300.
 Keeping it under $100 is even better.

-Bottom Line
+Bottom line

 As you consider applying for a new card, it’s important to evaluate which ones you qualify for and how they align with your financial goals.
 Choose a card that offers the best benefits while helping you build or maintain your score.
 Whether it’s your first card, you want one to help improve your score, or you simply want to maintain a healthy rating, each decision should be made with an understanding of how it impacts your financial future.